kcufford/portfolio/final-project-part-one.md

 >
 > **Conflict:** Is IP enough to keep audiences coming to the theatre?
 Is “IP fatigue” setting in?
 >
 > In this section, we will drive into some of the potential conflicts of our story.
 First, we will look at staying at home and streaming film vs. wanting to come to the theatre.
-We’ll also see if there is any impact from the SAG-AFTRA strikes that may have affected certain IP films, such as *Blue Beetle*, due to a lack of promotion.
-Finally, we’ll dig into the question of whether or not audiences want IP-based films or more original content.
+We'll also dig into the question of whether or not audiences want IP-based films or more original content.
 >
 > **Resolution:** 2024 Horizon
 >